A personal licence is needed if you intend to sell alcohol or if you wish to be nominated as a ‘Designated Premises Supervisor (DPS)'.

 What do I need to apply?

-- Application for a Personal Licence
+- Application for a personal licence form

-- Disclosure of criminal convictions and Declaration form
+- Disclosure of criminal convictions and declaration form

 - Two passport photographs endorsed as a true likeness by a professional